 4. Seventh Generation

 Seventh Generation is known for a full cleaning suite of products to clean the home.
 All their products are made from plant-based ingredients and are Certified B-Corp, and USDA Certified BioBased among others.
 Plus, all materials used for packaging are post-recycled materials.
-Plus, these work really well with our dishwasher!
+Btw, these work really well with our dishwasher!

 Toss Your Air Fresheners

 We all want our home to smell fresh, yummy, and clean – but at what price?
 According to WebMD, air fresheners are known to have chemicals that disrupt hormones and cause allergies such as formaldehyde, petroleum distillates, p-dichlorobenzene, and aerosol propellants.
 Basically, loaded with harmful chemicals we’re spraying into the air we’re breathing.
 Yikes!
-So what are the options?

-5. VIVTEST Ceramic Essential Oil Diffuser
+5. Ceramic Essential Oil Diffuser

 Luckily there is a healthy and natural alternative!
 Investing in an essential oil diffuser will provide the same soothing freshness without the toxic load on you and your family.
 Obviously, it’s important to use 100% organic oils and to choose scents that don’t cause headaches, such as lavender and lemon.